-When this begins to happen is when you need to intervene and begin manually feeding the baby chinchilla that is struggling with weight gain and getting the appropriate amount of milk and nutrients.
+When this begins to happen, you need to intervene and begin manually feeding the baby chinchilla that is struggling with weight gain, to ensure it is getting the appropriate amount of milk and nutrients.

-Up to this point in this post, we have a basic understanding of the birth process with chinchilla’s and what happens for the 12 weeks following the birth in addition to your role in the process.
+So far, we have a basic understanding of the birth process and what happens for the 12 weeks following the birth, in addition to your role in the process.

-Now, let us transition a bit and begin talking about more of the general rules of providing the best care possible to baby chinchillas.
+Now, let us transition a bit and begin talking about the general rules of providing the best care possible to baby chinchillas.

-This is also the 12 weeks where a good majority of the care and nutrients are being provided by the mother chinchilla and reducing your involvement too intervention and active monitoring.
+This is also the 12 weeks where a good majority of the care and nutrients are being provided by the mother chinchilla, which reduces your involvement to intervention and active monitoring.

 However, after this 12-week period has passed, you still have work to do and care to provide towards your baby chinchillas.

-The care begins this phase with the separation from the mother at the 12-week mark or when it deems appropriate to do so.
+The care begins with the separation from the mother at the 12-week mark, or around that time when you deem it appropriate to do so.